lgonzalezrouco/pti/p1_cgi/README.md

 		#uncomment the following line: LoadModule cgid_module modules/mod_cgid.so

    	PREFIX/apache2/bin/apachectl -k start
+    (check http://localhost:2345 in your browser to see if it works)

 Now you have to place the examples within PREFIX/apache2/htdocs or PREFIX/apache2/cgi-bin: